miguel-perez/smoothState.js/README.md

 ### `blacklist`

-A jQuery selector to specify which elements within the smoothState element we should completely ignore.
+A jQuery selector to specify which elements within the smoothState container we should ignore.
 This will apply for both forms and anchors.

 ```js
 // Default